Stuart Chambers (businessman)

 Stuart John Chambers (born May 1956) is a British businessman.
-He has served as the chairman of Anglo American plc since 1 November 2017.
+He has been the chairman of Anglo American plc since November 2017.

-Until 31 March 2021, Mr. Chambers served as chairman of Travis Perkins, having joined the board as a non-executive director in 2017.
-He previously served as chairman of ARM Holdings and Rexam until 2016; and in his non-executive career on the boards of Tesco, Manchester Airport Group, Smiths Group and Associated British Ports Holdings.
+Until March 2021, Chambers was chairman of Travis Perkins, having joined the board as a non-executive director in 2017.
+He previously was chairman of ARM Holdings and Rexam until 2016; and in his non-executive career on the boards of Tesco, Manchester Airport Group, Smiths Group and Associated British Ports Holdings.
 His executive career included 13 years at Pilkington and its subsequent parent company Nippon Sheet Glass until 2010, in a number of executive roles and ultimately as chief executive of both companies.
-Prior to that, he gained 10 years of sales and marketing experience at Mars Corporation, following 10 years at Shell plc as a chemical engineer.
+Prior to that, he had ten years of sales and marketing experience at Mars Corporation, following ten years at Shell plc as a chemical engineer.

-Mr. Chambers is a member of The Takeover Panel and a visiting fellow at the Saïd Business School.
+Chambers is a member of The Takeover Panel and a visiting fellow at the Saïd Business School.